azhar1038/UPI-Plugin-Flutter/README.md

 ### Step 3:
 Check the Status property.
 It has following values:
-* UpiStatus.SUCCESS
+* UpiPaymentStatus.SUCCESS
-* UpiStatus.SUBMITTED
+* UpiPaymentStatus.SUBMITTED
-* UpiStatus.FAILURE
+* UpiPaymentStatus.FAILURE

 If Status is SUCCESS, Congratulations!
 You have successfully used this plugin.
 ***